Competition and Diversity in Generative AI: Discussion

 \section{Discussion}

 Our work studies the interplay between competition and creation through a game-theoretic lens.
 Using a simple model and empirical setting, we have described a rich set of phenomena that shed light on the diversity and quality of production under generative AI.
-And despite our model's simplicity, its key predictions---on diversity, quality, and market shares under competition---are borne out in our experiments.
+Despite our model's simplicity, its key predictions---on diversity, quality, and market shares under competition---are borne out in our experiments, even as we remove assumptions and vary the structure of the output space.

 Our findings have important implications for the development, evaluation, and use of generative AI tools.
 In highly competitive settings, GAITs are particularly useful if they can create high-quality outputs that are distinct from those of other tools on the market.
 Our model suggests that the value of data to a developer depends on both its quality in an absolute sense (i.e., the improvement it will enable on a benchmark) as well as its value in a competitive setting: data may be especially valuable if it captures signal others lack, increasing the value of exclusive rights to proprietary data.
-Further, our model provides additional motivation for objectives like alignment~\citep{sorensen2024roadmap}, which seek to ensure that tools sample from a diverse or representative distribution of outputs.
+Further, our model provides additional motivation for objectives like pluralistic alignment~\citep{sorensen2024roadmap}, which seek to ensure that tools sample from a diverse or representative distribution of outputs.

 Existing GAIT evaluation methods typically consist of benchmarking their performance in isolation.
 Our results indicate that we learn something different when we evaluate tools jointly.
-Efforts like the ChatBot Arena~\citep{chiang2024chatbot}, which allows users to choose between a pair of responses generated by anonymous language models, begin to get at this.
+Efforts like LMArena~\citep{chiang2024chatbot}, which allows users to choose between a pair of responses generated by anonymous language models, begin to get at this.
 It would be interesting to see whether a similar platform with $k$-way choices instead of pairwise choices would yield a different ranking over language models.
 We might expect high-quality but similar chatbots to split their demand, allowing a lower-quality but distinctive chatbot to be highly ranked.